 - Being mean is being mean, no matter how you do it.
 Don’t ask if it’s funny.
 Ask if it will make someone unhappy.

 - Even if you think someone was mean to you, being mean back is not a safe way to handle the problem.
 Instead, get help from an adult you trust.

 - Have the courage to speak up if you notice anyone cyber-bullying.
 Say that this is wrong and that you are not going to keep it a secret.

-- Never post anything on the Internet or send something electronically that you don’t want the world to see.
+- Use privacy settings, but never post anything in social medial or send anything out electronically that you don’t want the world to see.

 - If you get an upsetting message or see something that is attacking you: Do not reply.
 Do not delete.
-Save the message, print it if you can and get help from an adult you trust.
+Save the message, get a screen shot, print it if you can and get help from an adult you trust.
 If one adult does not help you, keep asking until you get the help you need.

 2) Be clear about the rules for using technology

-Tell your kids, “You have the right to be emotionally and physically safe online as well as everyone else.
-I also expect you to act safely and respectfully towards others in everything you say or do, including through use of technology.
+Tell your kids, “You have the right to be emotionally and physically safe online, using social media, gaming, and texting -and so does everyone else.
+I expect you to let me know if anyone does something online that upsets you – and to act safely and respectfully towards others in everything you say or do, including through use of technology.
 If you have a problem, I want to know.”
 The use of computers for anything except schoolwork should be a privilege, not a right.
 The use of mobile phones for anything except for emergencies and communication with parents should also be a privilege.
 These privileges should be lost if they are used for unsafe or hurtful purposes.
 You expect your children to stay in charge of what they say and do, to tell you about problems, and to get your agreement in advance about any changes.
 We recommend a written technology use contract that kids sign with their parents and that can be updated each year.

 3) Stay aware of and involved with what your child is doing